-Ex- ante condit ionalit y Criter ia Cr ite ria ful fill ed (Y es/ No Reference Explanations G.4 - The existe nce of arrang ement s for the effecti ve applic ation of Union public procur ement law in the field of the ESI Funds.
-Arran gemen ts to ensure admin istrati ve capaci ty for imple mentat ion and applic ation of Union public procur ement rules.
-Ye s The DOC is in the process of increasing staff complement in parallel with a restructuring of the department.
-The DOC has a pool of procurement managers including a number who shall also be deployed within ministries to assist and guide Contracting Authorities in relation to EU-funded procurement. is also implementing a training plan for a career in public procurement through on the job training, possibility of a Diploma in Procurement and Supply, training on the introduction of new directives.
-The Pre-Contracts section caters for all administrative procedures, from the publication of the tender notice to the signature of the contract.
-The Post-Contracts unit caters for any issues arising during the implementation of the contract, including litigation.
-The Secretariat to the General Contracts Committee is responsible for vetting the evaluation reports and requests for clarifications prior to their submission to the Committee.
-Officers are sent abroad to attend training sessions.
-G.5 - The existe nce of 1 - Arran gemen ts for Ye s The State Aid Monitoring Board (SAMB) is the competent national authority responsible for all State aid issues in Malta.
-Art 57 and 58 State Aid monitoring rules outline the procedures with regards to the notification obligations regarding new aid, the treatment of non-notified aid and suspension provisions as well as the recovery of unlawful aid in line with the directly applicable EU Council Regulation (EC) No 659/1999.
-The rules of procedure also establish the reporting obligations to SAMB by State aid grantors of aid
+Ex- ante Criter ia Cr ite Reference Explanations condit ıa ria ionalit y ful fill , J ed (Y es/ No ) G.4 - 4 - Arran Ye s The DOC is in the process of increasing staff The Pre-Contracts section caters for all administrative procedures, from the publication of the tender notice to the signature of the contract. existe gemen 5 complement in parallel with a restructuring of the department.
+The DOC has a pool of The Post-Contracts unit caters for any issues arising during the implementation of the contract, including nce of ts to procurement managers including a number litigation.
+The Secretariat to the General Contracts Committee is responsible for vetting the evaluation reports and arrang ement ensure admin who shall also be deployed within ministries requests for clarifications prior to their submission to the Committee. s for istrati to assist and guide Contracting Authorities in Officers are sent abroad to attend training sessions. the effecti ve capaci relation to EU-funded procurement. is also ve ty for implementing a training plan for a career in applic ation imple mentat public procurement through on the job training, possibility of a Diploma in of ion Procurement and Supply, training on the Union and introduction of new directives. public procur applic ation ement of law in the Union public field procur of the ement ESI Funds. rules.
+G.5 - 1 - Ye The State Aid Monitoring Board (SAMB) is State Aid monitoring rules outline the procedures with regards to the notification obligations regarding The existe Arran S the competent national authority responsible new aid, the treatment of non-notified aid and suspension provisions as well as the recovery of unlawful aid in line with the directly applicable EU Council Regulation (EC) No 659/1999. nce of gemen ts for for all State aid issues in Malta.
+Art 57 and 58 The rules of procedure also establish the reporting obligations to SAMB by State aid grantors of aid